 In this section

-NB: Passive drainage systems with an attached collection bag (such as a urine or bile bag) are not used following cardiothoracic surgery.
+NB: Passive drainage systems with an attached collection bag (such as a urine or bile bag) is not used following cardiothoracic surgery.

 To provide a description of the types of drains available and to describe the safe and competent nursing management of Redivacᵀᴹ and Jackson-Prattᵀᴹ drains in the post-operative cardiac surgical patient.
 Management of UWSD can be found in the following link: